How to create acrylic calligraphy ornaments (and what pen to use!)

 Step 1: Purchase Supplies

-• Sakura Pen Touch - this is hands down my favorite pen for acrylic, with great staying power.
+• Sakura Pen Touch - this is hands down my favorite paint pen for acrylic, with great staying power.
 The Fine size is good for monoline calligraphy, and I like the Extra Fine for faux calligraphy, but it is more challenging to use, so I recommend starting with Fine.
 You may have to go to specialty art stores to find this pen.

 Step 2: Sketch your design